OpenLiberty/space-sentry-challenge/hardware/pcb-ordering.md

 8. If everything is sufficient, click the `Checkout securely` button to complete the order.

 Check out JLCPCB's own mini video tutorial [here](https://jlcpcb.com/video/place.v2.mp4).

+Once the board arrives, you can solder the parts to the board, instructions can be found in the [pcb-soldering.md](pcb-soldering.md) file.